 We didn’t have childcare for 10 months.
 Trying to watch my toddler while working from home, all while pregnant, was exhausting.
 Not having my husband beside me at any of my prenatal appointments, especially when I developed complications late in pregnancy, was stressful.
 Feeling the typical isolation of the newborn period compounded with the imposed isolation of COVID was depressing.

 I’m certainly not alone in this.
-Countless women became pregnant or gave birth during the pandemic, each with their own experiences with the emotional, physical, mental and logistical challenges—as well as unexpected gifts—of being an expectant or new mom in these crazy times.
+Countless women have become pregnant or have given birth during the pandemic, each with their own experiences of the emotional, physical, mental and logistical challenges—as well as unexpected gifts—of being an expectant or new mom in these crazy times.
 Here are some of their stories.

 In this article:

 Bevin Wheeler: Birthing alone

 Sade Cohen: Finding a new home

 Neha Jambhekar: Juggling it all, home and alone

 Joanne Santaniello: A loss of identity

 Gemma Hehir: Far from family